-Level Up!
-How to Kick Your Business Book Launch into High Gear with the Help of Your Network
+Kick Your Book Launch into High Gear Through Your Network

 By Marissa Eigenbrood, Vice President

-Most of us have been told since we were college students or young professionals that networking is the key to our success.
-It’s about who you know and the relationships you’ve cultivated with those individuals that often makes the difference in taking our careers and other professional endeavors to the next level.
+Since we were college students or young professionals, most of us have been told that networking is the key to our success.
+It’s about who you know and the relationships you’ve cultivated with those who often make the difference in taking our careers and other professional endeavors to the next level.

 So, when it comes to launching your business book – an extension of your years of hard work, company and/or overall brand platform – I’m surprised at how often I hear that new business authors haven’t thought about the role their network will play in the success of their project.

 Whether they’re people you’ve worked closely with at a previous job or someone you met in the coffee line at an annual industry conference, you should view each of these people as potential “ambassadors” of your book.
 As you look out to your upcoming launch date, ideally 6-8 months in advance, begin writing out a list of those in your network who you feel will be most interested in supporting your launch.
 This list could be 25 people or 200 people – they’re all important and could help further grow your pool of support.
 From here, begin by first offering value to them: check in without mention of the book as a step toward ensuring that the relationship feels fresh and authentic.
 As you nurture the relationship, ask if there’s any way you can help them, possibly through an introduction to someone else you may know.
 You’ll also want to begin peppering in mentions of your upcoming book, sharing that it’s something you’re very excited about and would love to continue keeping them updated as things progress.

 When and How to Reach Out to Your Contact List